 In proportion as punishments become more cruel, the minds of people grow hardened and insensible; this is just as a fluid rises to the same height with that which surrounds it.
 And because of the continual force of the passions, in a period of a hundred years, the wheel terrifies no more than the prison did before.
 [On Crimes and Punishments, 27]

 Thus, over time we would get used to the idea of the death penalty, and it would deter us no more than we previously would have been deterred by life imprisonment.
-The burden of proof, then, seems to be on the defender of capital punishment to show that the same deterrent effects could not be accomplished with a less severe punishment, specifically with a sentence of life imprisonment.
+The burden of proof, then, seems to be on the defender of capital punishment to show that the same deterrent effects could not be accomplished with a less severe punishment of long-term or life imprisonment.

-Even if the death penalty has some extra deterrent value, a question remains about how frequently it needs to be imposed in order to successfully deter others.
+For the sake of argument, let us suppose that the death penalty has some extra deterrent value beyond imprisonment.
+A question still remains about how frequently it needs to be imposed to successfully deter others.
 Perhaps, in the best possible situation, executing five of the most dangerous convicts will result in deterring five would-be murderers in the future, and thus saving five victims’ lives.
 As the number of executions increases, however, the number of victims’ lives saved will not increase proportionally.
 It may be that executing 100 criminals will still only deter five would-be murderers.
-According to political philosopher Hugo Adam Bedau, if society chooses to execute criminals because of its deterrent value, then we need to know the acceptable ratio of victims’ lives saved per execution.
+According to American philosopher Hugo Adam Bedau (1926-2012), if society chooses to execute criminals because of its deterrence value, then we need to know the acceptable ratio of victims’ lives saved per execution.
 Otherwise we may be executing hundreds of criminals with no increase in saved lives whatsoever.
 Bedau asks, “Would it be worth it to execute so many more murderers at the cost of such a slight decrease in social defense?
 How many guilty lives is one innocent life worth?”
 (Matters of Life and Death, ed.
 Tom Regan).
-The problem, according to Bedau, though, is that we don’t know what that ratio is, and it may be nearly impossible to calculate it.
-Thus, all that we’re left with are uninformed hunches, which are not sound foundations for social policies as important as this one.
+The problem, according to Bedau, though, is that we do not know what that ratio is, and it may be nearly impossible to calculate it.
+Thus, all that we are left with are uninformed hunches, which are not sound foundations for social policies as important as this one.

 PUBLIC POLICY ISSUES

-The legal issues surrounding the death penalty focus largely on whether it can be implemented in a fair way, considering all the flaws in the criminal justice system.
-That is, even if we concede that the death penalty is generally speaking morally justifiable (for example, on the grounds of retribution or deterrence), the question remains whether it is good public policy.
+Let’s set aside the moral issue of capital punishment and, for the sake of argument, even concede that there may be some moral justification for it that we have not examined.
+The question now is whether the death penalty is good public policy and can be implemented in a fair way, considering all the flaws that exist in the criminal justice system.
 Public policy discussions about capital punishment in the U.S. often focus on three specific issues: proportionality, executing the innocent, and racial bias.
 Much of the debate centers on Supreme Court decisions.
 While individual states decide whether or not to implement the death penalty, Supreme Court cases have done much to set the parameters of when capital punishment is permitted throughout the country.